addisonlynch/iexfinance/docs/source/data_apis.rst

 =========

 IEX Cloud data can be organized into three generic data APIs:
-:ref:`time-series<time_series>`, data-tables, and data-points.
+:ref:`time-series<data_apis.time_series>`, data-tables, and data-points.
 Each API type is self describing and the docs can be accessed without an API token.

 .. _data_apis.data_points: